Moment Subpages are Spoilers Off. You Have Been Warned.

 - The Oxford Trials that ensue following a Resistance victory could easily devolve into an outright Kangaroo Court should vengeance or "victor's justice" overtake any sense of mercy or reconciliation.
 This also means that just nearly all the collaborators, including moderates and Internal Reformist types like Macmillan and Hume, could be sentenced to summary execution, regardless of what they've done.
 Their somber, resigned reactions upon being brought to the firing line really drives home just how tragic and ill-deserved their fates could be.
 That the way the related events play out all but chastises the player for consigning otherwise decent people to their deaths doesnt help.

-- Unlike most Nazi leaders, and unlike every leader that champions the Burgundian System, there is a certain measure of sympathy to be had for Sergei Taboritsky.
+- Unlike most Nazi leaders, and unlike every leader that champions a variation of Esoteric Nazism, there is a certain measure of sympathy to be had for Sergei Taboritsky.
 Especially if you have a little familiarity with schizophrenia, which his madness very much resembles.
 Even as he gasses his own people and slaughters everyone with the slightest measure of impurity or disobedience in Russia until he completely kills even the very idea of Russia as a nation, even knowing he was likely irredeemable from the start... there is still something harrowing in watching him start realizing God isn't with him.
 The last moment before his brain gives up on working, he mumbles one little sentence, showing deep regret for killing an innocent Nabokov before the voices take over for good.
 THEN the wall of denial that holds him back from realizing Alexei is never coming back collapses, he just falls the hell apart until there is nothing left, literally dying from shock with no one to check up on him until the scent of rot sets into the palace.
 Which, in turn, makes the final revelation that his liege is long dead before he himself dies of shock all the more pitiful.

 "Tsarevich Alexei, where are you?
 Blessed child, can you hear my prayers?
 I have done so much in your name.
 I have defied the Jews, the Bolsheviks, and the forces of Hell itself.
 How many lives — subhumans, traitors, heathens — have I crushed under the iron heel of the Regency?
 How many sacrifices have I piled up on the altar?
 I truly do not know.
 Please, my blessed prince.
 If you will not hear my voice, then see my words.
 See them, and know that your people are ready for you.
 Your throne stands, gilded and draped in purple cloth, for you to assume power and rule Holy Russia in perpetuity.
 Please, don't leave us alone here.
 Please..."